 Statement of Aboriginal Rights and Title

-The Hupacasath First Nation has 5 Reserves, three of which are unoccupied.
-Table 9 lists each of the Reserves.
+The Hupačasath First Nation has 5 Reserves, three of which are unoccupied.
+Below lists each of the Reserves.

 HFN Reserves Area (ha)

 Hupačasath First Nation’s two occupied Reserves include Ahahswinis IR 1 and Klehkoot IR 2.
 Ahahswinis is the First Nation’s main residential reserve and is located on River Rd. within the City of Port Alberni’s municipal boundaries.
 The Reserve’s boundaries include the Somass River to the south, Josephine Street to the west, Compton Road to the north, and Indian Avenue to the east.